The education philosophy of Mahatma Gandhi is inspired by the all-around and best development of the human body, mind and soul.

 - The whole education should be based on handicrafts and industries.

-Other facts of Gandhi’s Education philosophy
+Other Facts about Gandhi’s Education Philosophy

 Gandhiji used to oppose the repressive method, true discipline is achieved by self-motivation, from his point of view the development of true discipline can be achieved by an effective method, that is, children cannot achieve discipline until they themselves want.